In the last section I discussed creating your first derivation, which

 You will see a download progress bar as it downloads cargo from the nixpkgs

-command with the rest of the arguments,
+cache, then it runs that cargo command with the rest of the arguments,

-as if you had run cargo init rust-hello
+as if you had run cargo init rust-hello with a locally installed version.

-, the downloaded version of cargo
+Unlike nix profile install, the downloaded version of cargo isn't kept

 around permanently - it will be deleted at the next GC.